 \textbf{Clinically meaningful discretization.} To avoid spurious cutpoints and improve interpretability, continuous thresholds are quantized to clinically meaningful values (e.g., integer vitals, common lab units, or guideline-style bands), consistent with classical regression-to-points approaches used in clinical score construction \cite{Sullivan2004}.
 This discretization stabilizes rules under sampling variability and supports reliable bedside execution.

 \textbf{Missingness and measurement frequency.} EHR data are characterized by irregular sampling and informative missingness.
 To ensure deployability and avoid hidden imputation effects, we define explicit missingness semantics for each rule family and report them alongside learned checklists.
-Concretely, if a required input is missing at prediction time, the rule evaluates to false by default, avoiding hidden imputation and preserving conservative, audit-friendly behavior under missingness.
+Concretely, if a required input is missing at prediction time and cannot be imputed reliably, the rule evaluates to false by default, preserving conservative, audit-friendly behavior under missingness.